Yiddish Philharmonic Chorus: History

 In the 1930s, the choir under Schaefer continued to have a strong Communist and pro-Soviet orientation.
+(This occasionally caused disagreements, as in 1929 when a group of members left to form a new nonpartisan choir, the Jewish Culture Society Chorus.)
 The choir, accompanied by fifty members of the Manhattan Symphony Orchestra, performed a "revolutionary oratorio" by Schaefer at Carnegie Hall in 1930 entitled October which incorporated poems selected by Nathaniel Buchwald from the works of Itzik Feffer, Leib Kvitko, Peretz Markish, Morris Rosenfeld, and others.
 In 1932 Schaefer traveled to Kharkiv at the invitation of Feffer, where he premiered October, and in 1933 went to Moscow to represent the choir at the International Congress of Proletarian Musicians.
 There was even the suggestion of a Soviet tour by his New York choir, although it never happened in the end.
 Upon his return to New York in May 1933 the choir gave another concert at Carnegie Hall.
 In their 1935 annual concert they once again presented October, while in 1936 they reprised Tsvey brider.

 Schaefer sought to keep the music of the choir at a high artistic level without making it inaccessible for working class listeners.
 Education and outreach was also an important element of the choir's work.
 For most of the 1930s, the conductors of the choir (Schaefer and later Helfman) published annual booklets containing arrangements for voice and choir.
 The network of affiliated choirs around the United States continued to do well, with a 1936 article estimating it had forty choirs around the country with roughly 4000 members, of which 500 singers were located in New York.

 In 1936 Schaefer died unexpectedly at age 48 and the chorus hired prolific composer, accompanist and choir director Max Helfman to replace him in 1936–7.
 He also became head of the Jewish Workers Musical Alliance in 1938, which dropped the word Workers from its name, and Helfman began to edit subsequent editions of the chorus's published booklets.
 In 1937 Helfman and the choir performed Schaefer's final unperformed oratorio A bunt mit a statshke (Strike and revolt) at the Venice Theatre.
 This work, which included dancers and piano accompaniment by Gregory Ashman, sought to portray scenes in the lives of workers via folksongs collected by Soviet musicologist Moisei Beregovsky.
 The work was popular enough that they reprised it the following year for their annual May concert.
 In December 1937 the choir also performed in a joint memorial event for Schaefer, George Gershwin, and Henry Kimball Hadley, funded by the Works Progress Administration.